GreatHomeschoolConventions/GHC-functionality/README.md

 ## `[speaker_grid]`

-- displays a grid of speakers for the specified convention; intended for the individual locations pages; accepts the argument `convention` (two-letter abbreviation)
+- displays a grid of speakers for the specified convention; intended for the individual locations pages; accepts these arguments:
+    - `convention` (two-letter abbreviation)
+    - `posts_per_page` (number of speakers to show; defaults to “-1”, showing all posts)
+    - `offset` (number of speakers to skip before showing the first; most useful in conjunction with a prior shortcode using “posts_per_page” to set a max number to show in that location)
+    - `show` (comma-separated list of elements to show; allowed values include any combination of the following: image, conventions, name, bio, excerpt)
+    - `image_size` (named image size or string of comma-separated integers creating an image size array)

 ## `[speaker_info]`